MichaelCurrin/go-tutorial/docs/tutorial/1-basic.md

 go 1.15
 ```

-Install packages and run module.
+Install packages and run the module.

 ```sh
 $ go run hello.go
 ```

-The `go.mod` now has an extra line.
+The [go.mod](/go.mod) now has an extra line.

 ```go
 module hello